SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-cert-success.png)

     It can take a further few minutes after this before the certificate is fully active on the endpoint.
-You can check this using the [troubleshooting tips](#troubleshooting).
+You can check this using the [troubleshooting tips](#troubleshooting-tips).

-1. Once the certificate is fully active, follow [these steps](#switch-to-secure) to update and verify your tracking domain.
+1. Once the certificate is fully active, follow [these steps](#switch-tracking-domain-to-secure-and-validate) to update and verify your tracking domain.

 ---

-## <a name="azure-create"></a> Step by Step Guide with Microsoft Azure
+## Step by Step Guide with Microsoft Azure

 [Microsoft Azure](https://azure.microsoft.com/)  offers a range of [load-balancer types](https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/load-balancing-overview).
 Most of these are for routing to destinations within Azure.
 The [Azure Front Door](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-overview) service provides SSL offload with certificate, custom domains, path-based routing, and forwarding to external destinations such as SparkPost tracking.
 It is a [global service](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-faq#what-regions-is-the-service-available-in), not tied to any specific Azure region.